-From the labyrinthine corridors of his modular glass and water architectures, to the fluid prisms that refract water and light, Teeple is interested in living systems; phenomenological instruments that alter, shift, and recompose themselves in the act of being seen.
-He engages with space as a non-neutral entity of sorts.
+I’m interested in living systems; phenomenological instruments that alter, shift, and recompose themselves in the act of being seen.
+I approach space as a non-neutral entity of sorts.
 At its core, the interplay between the material and immaterial, and the seen and unseen, is where substantive meaning is formed.

-The work looks at fluidity, transience, and the organic intelligence of both natural and human systems.
-His practice is as informed by the laws of physics and quantum mechanics as it is by mystery and contemplation, resulting in works that suggest entropic equilibrium, dynamic instability, and the ceaseless transformation of matter.
-And it is here, in the interstices, that he seeks to discover a sense of equanimity.
+Fluidity, transience, and the organic intelligence of both natural and human systems are as informed by the laws of physics and quantum mechanics as they are by mystery and contemplation, resulting in works that suggest entropic equilibrium, dynamic instability, and the ceaseless transformation of matter.
+And it is here, in the interstices, that I look to discover a sense of equanimity.

 Manufactured Turbulence, 45-4088, 2023, Archival pigment photograph, 36” x 48”

-Teeple’s photographic work stands at the threshold between materiality and ephemerality, capturing the elusive choreography of water in its infinite manifestations.
-These images are acts of perception, studies in movement, turbulence, and stillness, each frame an inquiry into the physics of fluid dynamics and the metaphysics of seeing.
+These are acts of perception, studies in movement and stillness, with each frame an inquiry into the physics of fluid dynamics and the metaphysics of seeing.”

-If his installations and sculptures bring water into lived space, his photographs distill its essence into the two-dimensional plane, extending his inquiry across mediums.
-Together, they form a continuum — sculpture, installation, photography — each a facet of the same philosophical pursuit: the nature of perception, the fluidity of form, and the thresholds between what is seen and what is perceived.
+If the installations and sculptures bring water into lived space, the photographs distill its essence into the two-dimensional plane, extending his inquiry across mediums.
+Together, they form a continuum :: sculpture, installation, photography :: each a facet of the same philosophical pursuit: the nature of perception; the fluidity of form; and the thresholds between what is seen and what is perceived.

 Manufactured Turbulence, 45-3881, 2023, Archival pigment photograph, 36” x 48”